Maihoernchen/school/5pk/ideen.md

 45. WWWE [like a man on a mission, hamilton was wearing his glasses, I wrote the notes at the beginning of a song someone will sing for me, america you great unfinished symphony you sent for me, you let me make a difference, he aims his pistol at the sky, I hear wailing in the streets]
 46. WLWDWTYS [his financial system is a work of genius I couldnt undo it if i tried and I tried, he took our country from bankrupcy to prosperity, I hate to admit it but he doesnt get enough credit for all the credit he gave us, who keeps your name eliza, couldve done so much more]

 ### Impact

 * organize your information
 	* you need your right hand man back
 	* taken over writing all his correspondence
+	* I wrote my way to revolution
+* changes the game plays and he raises the stakes
+* lead a battalion
+	* almost died in a trench
+	* we're finally on the field
+	* and so the american experiment begins
+	* we negotiate the terms of surrender
+* nowhere is it [corruption] stronger than in albany [...] honestly thats why public service seems to be calling me
+	* I've seen injustice and ive corrected it
+* I wrote about the constituotion and defended it well
+	* hamilton wrote the other 51
+* own plan for a new form of government
 * protean creator of the coast guard
 * founder of the NY Post
+* destroyed president john adams
+* lost capital
+	* the virginians emerge with the nations capital
+	* sell NYC down the river
+	* it doesnt matter where you put the US-Capital
+	* you got more than you gave
 * financial system
+	* nothing less than government control
+	* if we're aggressive and competetive the union gets a boost
+	* unite colonies through more debt
+	* assume states debts and establish a national bank
+	* cause we'll have the banks we're in the same spot
 	* centralizing national credit and making american credit competetive
 	* unprecedented financial power, system he can shape
+	* I wrote financial systems into existence
 * bankrupcy to prosperity
 * cabinets fractured into factions
+	* pissed him off until we had a two party system
 * doubled the size of the government
+* ardently abuse his cabinet post
+* out of power / no office / have it all lose it all
 * its up to hamilton (Eo1800)

+* maddisons and hamiltons intention at constitutional convention 1787
+	* form a new form of government rather than update the existing one
+	* presidents hold their post for lifetime
 * reports were turned into acts for
 	* assumption of debt
 	* foundation of a national bank in NYC